-We are continuously looking for students or recent graduates that would like to contribute to INTER-SECTION Details on the application process can be found on the Call for Paperspage
+We are continuously looking for students or recent graduates who would like to contribute to INTER-SECTION Details about the application process can be found on the Call for Paperspage.

 Volume III is Now Available